FlyingMandarine/cryptogecko/README.md

 :white_check_mark: Pagination: I had already dealt with infinite-scrolling, cursor-based pagination with GraphQL and Apollo, but had never coded a regular, button-activated pagination (talk about running before learning to walk!).
 I couldn't find a suitable library for React Native that wasn't chock-full of functionalities I wouldn't use, so I had to make my own, hopefully bug-free.

 :white_check_mark: The search bar: Also something I had to code on my own, using React Native Paper's Searchbar component as a basis.
-It's a little rough around the edges - it doesn
+It went well, but CoinGecko's API is limited to 50 calls/minute, so there needs to be some amount of debouncing so that data isn't fetched each time a letter is entered or deleted.
+The trade-off is that the debouncing delays the data fetching by half a second; this might not seem like much, but with a higher API call allowance, the debouncing amount could be lowered further, allowing for a smoother experience.

 :white_check_mark: Project structure: I tried to give the project a good structure, using custom hooks and separating components into smaller pieces to keep each file relatively small (under 150 lines).
-I made sure to fetch data as little as possible by preventing unnecessary re-renders; it worked well overall, but some useEffect hooks still trigger too often for my taste.
+I made sure to fetch data as little as possible by preventing unnecessary re-renders; it worked well overall, but if I had had some more time, I would have polished a couple of useEffect hooks that still triggered too often for my taste.

 ## Contributions

-Crypto API kindly provided by CoinGecko at https://www.coingecko.com/.
+The crypto API was kindly provided by CoinGecko at https://www.coingecko.com/.

 All code by me, Patrice Hermenault.
 Any bugs, questions or suggestions, feel free to reach out at hermenaultpatrice@gmail.com.